 Agency is the persistent taking of action or intervention.
 A rich and well-crafted character is always taking action to respond to challenges and improve their life.
 Things do not just happen to a good character.
 They make choices: tear down that fence, apply for the scholarship, take the ill-marked back road, give their coat away on the rainiest day of the month to a homeless person.
 Lie to win a job, and so on.
 As a reader, I enjoy living with characters who take agency.
 Right choices or wrong, these are interesting people.

 Things happen in a story where the characters have agency.
 They attempt to control their fates.
 The payoff is that as a writer, you get to create scenes.
-Building scenes is hard work, when it’s done well.
-Actions — even the fight that ends a relationship, or the interrogation of a suspect in a mystery — are the high-octane fuel of a story.
+When it’s done well, building scenes is hard work, Actions — even the fight that ends a relationship, or the interrogation of a suspect in a mystery — are the high-octane fuel of a story.

 When a character shows agency, they make choices or decisions, good or bad, and those can lead to action.
 If they choose not to act, we can be shown their decision to stand by that, too.

 In Orson Scott Card’s draft book Characters and Viewpoint he says, “If a character is relatively powerful — powerful enough to make choices that change other characters’ lives — the reader will remember her better and expect her to amount to something more in the story.”